 Reproductive investment can also be summarized by reproductive value (RV) curves that plot total yearly reproductive investment against plant size and show, for most perennial species, that reproductive investment increases with plant size, asymptoting as plant’s age (Weiner et al. 2009).
 RV curves do not however depict the growth-reproduction trade-off, for they consider a plant’s size not vegetative growth.
 In these species, it is total

-Overall, if the proportion of NPP going to maintenance costs increases sharply with age or NPP does not keep pace with increases in leaf area and stem architecture, the surplus energy pool may rapidly asymptote – or even decline – impacting growth, reproductive investment, and potentially RA.
+Overall, if the proportion of NPP going to maintenance costs increases sharply with age or NPP does not keep pace with increases in leaf area and stem architecture, the surplus mass pool may rapidly asymptote – or even decline – impacting growth, reproductive investment, and potentially RA.
 RV curves suggest that although reproductive investment plateaus with plant size, it rarely declines.
 In addition to the outcome of the growth-reproduction trade-off this reflects simple allometric constraints for many species: the number of buds initiated is often closely linked with the deployment of leaves.
 Since flowers to the point of pollination can account for the majority of reproductive investment (refs###), many species reproductive investment will be closely linked to investment in vegetative growth, both maintenance costs and new growth.
-The increasing maintenance costs and reproductive investment, suggest that the pool of energy available for vegetative growth to increase plant size may be severely curtailed long before a plant approaches its end-of-life.
+The increasing maintenance costs and reproductive investment, suggest that the pool of mass available for vegetative growth to increase plant size may be severely curtailed long before a plant approaches its end-of-life.

-These factors, and others, have been addressed in theoretical models, seeking to understand how the optimal allocation of energy to growth versus reproduction shifts as an individual grows and ages and under what conditions the outcome is indeterminate growth and multiple reproductive events (###).
+These factors, and others, have been addressed in theoretical models, seeking to understand how the optimal allocation of mass to growth versus reproduction shifts as an individual grows and ages and under what conditions the outcome is indeterminate growth and multiple reproductive events (###).

-However, with increasing plant size, the energy expenditure to replace shed leaves and stems, becomes an ever larger proportion of a plant’s total energy budget.
-While the proportion of surplus energy allocated to reproduction may continue to increase throughout a plant’s life, the proportion of its pre-maintenance energy pool may display a different trajectory.
+However, with increasing plant size, the mass expenditure to replace shed leaves and stems, becomes an ever larger proportion of a plant’s total mass budget.
+While the proportion of surplus mass allocated to reproduction may continue to increase throughout a plant’s life, the proportion of its pre-maintenance mass pool may display a different trajectory.
 A more inclusive calculation of RA presents several potential benefits.
-First, it presents a more holistic view of energy expenditure to vegetative versus reproductive materials, presenting the possibility that reproductive investment increases as a proportion of total energy investment rather than as a proportion of surplus energy.
-Phrased alternatively, a plant may be making decisions of energy allocation to reproduction versus vegetative material based on its energy pool prior to replacing shed tissue.
-This in turn allows for the possible outcome that a plant’s vegetative mass ceases to increase at some size or age, as tissue replacement becomes so high that it consumes the entire energy budget for vegetative tissues.
+First, it presents a more holistic view of mass expenditure to vegetative versus reproductive materials, presenting the possibility that reproductive investment increases as a proportion of total mass investment rather than as a proportion of surplus mass.
+Phrased alternatively, a plant may be making decisions of mass allocation to reproduction versus vegetative material based on its mass pool prior to replacing shed tissue.
+This in turn allows for the possible outcome that a plant’s vegetative mass ceases to increase at some size or age, as tissue replacement becomes so high that it consumes the entire mass budget for vegetative tissues.
 In such instances, the plant should be categorized as displaying determinate growth, yet, contrary to convention, would not have reached its end of life.
-In more extreme instances, a plant’s reproductive investment may be sufficiently large to leave insufficient energy to replace all shed tissues, leading to a decrease in plant size year-upon-year.
+In more extreme instances, a plant’s reproductive investment may be sufficiently large to leave insufficient mass to replace all shed tissues, leading to a decrease in plant size year-upon-year.
 Decreasing leaf area cannot be a long-term strategy, but may allow a plant to have higher reproductive output for several years at the end of its life.
-If a plant ceases to increase its vegetative size, RA, calculated as a proportion of surplus energy reaches 1 and if a plant’s vegetative size declines, RA exceeds 1.
-If plants display such growth trajectories, the conventional RA calculation will not accurately depict a plant’s energy allocation decisions.
+If a plant ceases to increase its vegetative size, RA, calculated as a proportion of surplus mass reaches 1 and if a plant’s vegetative size declines, RA exceeds 1.
+If plants display such growth trajectories, the conventional RA calculation will not accurately depict a plant’s mass allocation decisions.